-There are a huge range of extended warranty products available, all offering differing pricing, lengths of cover, inclusions, exclusions and servicing requirements. stratton provides extended warranties from several of Australia's leading extended warranty companies - for more information please click here, send a quick online insurance enquiry, or call us on 1300 STRATTON (1300 787 288).
+There are a huge range of extended warranty products available, all offering differing pricing, lengths of cover, inclusions, exclusions and servicing requirements. stratton provides extended warranties from several of Australia's leading extended warranty companies - for more information please click here, call us on 1300 STRATTON (1300 787 288).

 How stratton can help